odin-lang/odin-lang.org/content/docs/overview.md

 ptr := my_new(int)
 ```

-#### Data types
+#### Data types using explicit parametric polymorphism (parapoly)
-Structures and unions may have polymorphic parameters.
-The `$` prefix is optional for record data types as all parameters must be "constant".
+Structures and unions may have polymorphic parameters and the syntax for doing so is similar to procedure call syntax.
-Parapoly struct:
+**Parapoly struct:**
 ```odin
 Table_Slot :: struct($Key, $Value: typeid) {
 	occupied: bool,